stanford-ppl/spatial-lang/README.md

 ## [API](http://spatial-lang.readthedocs.io/en/latest/)

 # Lab 1
-In this lab, you will learn about designing apps in Spatial and interacting with hardware peripherals on DE1SoC board.
+In this lab, you will learn about designing apps in Spatial and writing program in Linux to control peripherals on DE1SoC board.

 First, you will need to set up spatial on your computer: